Interpolation, curve fitting, numerical differentiation and integration, and numerical solutions to linear, non-linear and differential systems.

 The Honor Code exists to provide and education in an atmosphere consistent with the ideals and principles of the Church of Jesus Christ of Latter-day Saints.
 Students, faculty and staff are expected to maintain the highest standards of honor, integrity, morality, and consideration of others in personal behavor.
 Academic honesty and dress and grooming standards are to be maintained at all times on and off campus.
 The schools policy on Academic Honesty can be found at the web page http://honorcode.byuh.edu.
 Students are reminded that they have signed the school Honor Code, and have agreed to abide by the code.

-Discrimination: Brigham Young University - Hawaii is committed to a policy of nondiscrimination on the basis of race, color, sex, pregnancy, religion, national origin, age, disability, genetic information, or veteran status in admissions, employment, or in any of its educational programs or activities.
-For specific information, see the non-discrimination policy at http://policies.byuh.edu/.
+Discrimination: Brigham Young University - Hawaii is committed to a policy of nondiscrimination on the basis of race, color, national or ethnic orgin, religion, sex, pregnancy condition, age (40 and over), disability, genetic information, or veteran status (collectively the ``Legally Protected Categories'').
+For specific For specific information, see the non-discrimination policy at http://policies.byuh.edu/.

 Title IX and Sexual Misconduct: The University will not tolerate any actions prescribed under Title IX legislation, specifically sexual harassment, sexual violence, domestic or dating violence or stalking perpetrated by or against any university students, university emp0loyees or participants in university programs.
-For specific information see https://titleix.byuh.edu/ All faculty and staff are deemed responsible reporting parties and as such mandated to report incidents of sexual misconduct including sexual assault to the Title IX Coordinator:
+For specific information see https://titleix.byuh.edu/ All faculty and staff are deemed responsible reporting parties and as such mandated to report incidents of sexual misconduct including sexual assault to the REPORT A CONCERN https://titleix.byuh.edu/title-ix/report-a-concern or the Title IX Coordinator:

 Title IX Coordinator